Discovering Meditation Home Page Next Talk

 Godwin: You are raising a very important question.
 I did not speak about childhood wounds as I knew it would come up because I have been encountering this with many meditators that I have been meeting.
 So I will try to give you a full reply because I feel this is extremely important.

 It might interest you that in Sri Lanka I do not meet people who speak to me about childhood wounds.
 So this was fascinating for me when I was meeting Westerners.
 They invariably speak about their childhood wounds in the context of meditation.
-In the beginning I told them just to be aware, forgiving.
-Then I realised it was not working because these wounds are really deep.
+In the beginning I told them just to be aware and to be forgiving.
+Then I realised it was not working because these wounds were really deep.

 So I will share with you the ways and means I have discovered within my own limitations.
-Earlier when someone had a childhood wound related to their parents, in the beginning I told them just forgive them, have loving-kindness towards them.
-They got very angry when I spoke of forgiveness.
-Because of the anger I stopped doing it.
-So now one other thing I suggest to them is, the meditation centre in Sri Lanka is quite big and there is a forest around.
-So I tell them to go somewhere and bring out the anger about their mother and father.
+Earlier when someone had a childhood wound related to his or her parents, I told the person just to forgive them and to have loving-kindness towards them.
+That person would get very angry when I spoke of forgiveness.
+Due to the anger, I have stopped doing it.
+Now I suggest to such meditators to go somewhere in the meditation centre or to the surrounding forest and bring out that anger about their parents.
 I would not tell my Sri Lankan friends about this, I do it very secretly!
-So I tell them to bring up the anger, and when they are able to do so to a great extent, then I would make the suggestion how it is possible just to forgive them.
+So I tell them to bring up the anger, and when they are able to do so to a great extent, I would then suggest how it is possible just to forgive them.

 Sometimes I use some principles of a psychotherapy which I learned originally from Paul.
-So, in a meditative state of mind, with some calmness and clarity, some space, I get people to reflect on three questions.
-The questions are: What are the good things you have done for your parents?
+So, in a meditative state of mind, with some calmness and clarity, some space, I get people to reflect on these three questions: What are the good things you have done for your parents?
 What are the good things they have done for you?
 What are the difficulties you have created for your parents?
 I have heard some very interesting answers.
-Sometimes when they reflect on these three questions certain memories, certain things they have forgotten, come up.
+Sometimes when people reflect on these three questions, certain memories and things they have forgotten come up.
 It is fascinating that we have such a selective memory.
 With this selective memory we are holding onto only the minuses.
-So with this simple practical exercise you bring up the plusses in your parents.
+So with this simple, practical exercise you bring up the plusses in your parents.
 And then you realise that you have also created some difficulties for your parents.
-Then the meditators come to me and say: Now I feel guilty!
-Then I know the meditation has worked.
+When meditators come to me and say: Now I feel guilty!
+I know the meditation has worked.

-So this is one thing I try to do in working with childhood problems.
+This is one thing I try to do in working with those burdened with childhood problems.
 Another thing I try to emphasise is: Do you realise that your parents are only human?
 Do you realise that they have not been capable of behaving in another way?
-Don you realise that you may be the victim of another victim?
-As I mention this, I will share with you a very moving story I heard from a woman that I was working with.
+Don’t you realise that you may be the victim of another victim?
+As I mention this, I will share with you a very moving story I heard from a woman whom I was working with.

-She had had the most terrible childhood.
+She had a most terrible childhood.
 Her mother was beating her physically and mentally, and hearing some other things she described I was horrified.
-And it naturally affected her substantially.
-Of course she carried a big wound in her mind because of her mother.
-And she had lost contact with her completely.
-After many, many years when this woman was in the 50's or 60's she made inquiries about her mother.
-Then she heard that she was in a home for old people.
-So she found out where and she met her there, and when she met the mother, she hugged her and with all her heart she said: I love you, Mother.
-The mother was crying, not saying anything.
-Then this woman asked: Why can't you say that you love me?
-The mother replied: How can I say I love you?
+Naturally, it affected her substantially and she carried a big wound in her mind because of her mother.
+She lost contact with her completely.
+After many, many years, when this woman was in her 50’s or 60’s, she made enquiries about her mother.
+Then, she heard that she was in a home for old people.
+She found out the address and met her there.
+When she met her mother, she hugged her and with all her heart said: I love you, Mother.
+Her mother was crying and not saying anything.
+Then this woman asked: Why can’t you say that you love me? to which her mother replied: How can I say I love you?
 I have never known what love is.
-When she heard those words, the wounds she had been carrying for many, many years healed then and there.
-So what do we know about our parents?
+When she heard those words, the wounds she had been carrying for many, many years healed there and then.
+So this story asks us what do we really know about our parents?
 It is easy to give them minuses.

-Another thing I try to tell the meditators I meet is that anything might have happened in childhood, anything might have happened at birth.
-Actually it is interesting to see the Western models regarding this, and how they change.
+Another thing I try to tell the meditators I meet is that anything could have happened in childhood, anything could have happened at birth.
+It is interesting to see the Western models regarding this issue, and how they change.
 With Freud it was childhood experiences, after Freud it was birth trauma and now I hear it is reincarnation therapy!

-So you start digging and digging for childhood experiences and even that is not enough now.
-You have to start digging down to what happened at birth, and that is still not enough.
-You have to start digging for what has happened in previous lives.
-They have a compulsion to go deeper and deeper.
-I met such a reincarnation therapist in Germany during my previous visit, he had written a book about it, and very seriously he was telling me: One life is not enough, you have to go back at least 3 lives!
+First you start digging and digging for childhood experiences.
+And even that is not enough: you have to go back to what happened at birth.
+And now you have to unearth what had happened in previous lives.
+People have a compulsion to go deeper and deeper.
+I met such a reincarnation therapist who had written a book about it in Germany during my previous visit, he was telling me very seriously that one life wasn’t enough, and that you have to go back at least three lifetimes!

-So I tell people: Anything might have happened in previous lives, anything might have happened at birth, anything might have happened in childhood, but what are you doing about it now?
-It is very easy to blame previous lives, it is very easy to blame what has happened at birth, it is very easy to blame your parents.
-But here and now do you take responsibility?
+So I tell people: Anything could have happened in previous lives, anything could have happened at birth, anything could have happened in childhood, but what are you doing about it now?
+It is very easy to blame previous lives; it is very easy to blame what happened at birth; it is very easy to blame your parents.
+But here and now, do you take responsibility for your life?

-So the model that is presented in meditation is: be in the present and whatever has to come naturally - please realise this - whatever has to come naturally from the past, with gentleness let it come.
+The model that is presented in meditation is this: Be in the present and whatever has to come naturally from the past, with gentleness let it come.
+It is very important to realise this.
 This is the importance of silence, one aspect of silence.
 Sometimes the need to talk is really to prevent certain things from coming up.
 In some of these intensive retreats people have shared with me some very deep memories coming up from the past, just popping up.

-Another thing is that I will be presenting a meditation technique where the whole emphasis is to allow things to arise.
-So once your mind is calm, spacious, stable - this is very important - then you can allow anything to arise in relation to thoughts, any emotions to arise, any sensation to arise.
+The whole emphasis is to allow things to arise.
+Once your mind is calm, spacious and stable - this is very important - you can allow anything, anything in relation to thoughts, emotions and sensations to arise.
 And how do we prevent these things from arising?
-It is again by giving a minus, controlling, pushing them away.
-So it is extremely important just to learn to allow them without a minus, without controlling.
-Then if they have to come, if there is a need for them to come, they will emerge.
-And this is the importance again of awareness: when they arise, can you just be aware of them?
-And if there are strong emotions, can you just be with these emotions?
+It is again by giving a minus, by controlling and pushing them away.
+It is extremely important to learn to allow them to manifest without a minus, without controlling them.
+If they have to come, if there is a need for them to come, they will emerge.
+This shows the importance once again of awareness.
+When they arise, can you just be aware of them?
+And if these are strong emotions, can you just be with these emotions?

 So this is what I try to suggest when I meet meditators who have childhood problems.